olayzdesire/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls (Task 1: This will list all files and directories in the current directory)
 #!/bin/bash
 cd ~ (Task 2: This will change working directory to home directory)
+#!/bin/bash
+ls -l (Task 3: This will list files and directories in long format)